Skip to content

 - name: DW_TOKEN

-value: "tkn_oooooooooooooooooooooooooooooooo" # Fill in the real Dataway token, generally the system workspace token
+value: "tkn_oooooooooooooooooooooooooooooooo" # Fill in the real Dataway token here, usually the token of the system workspace.

 - name: DW_PROM_LISTEN